 I like Disney, Hannibal, the Beatles, FC Bayern, and Star Trek TOS.
 And some other things.
 Like probably three other things.

-Currently obsessing over Jersey Boys.
-No regrets.
+Currently obsessing over Jersey Boys and Boardwalk Empire.

 Oh my god in the commentary for ASIB Mark Gatiss mentioned that the one canon continuity problem they haven’t addressed is the fact that Moriarty and his brother have the same first name.
 But that they’re “thinking of” addressing it.